harishmohanraj/ag2/website/docs/getting-started/index.md

 llm_config = {"model": "gpt-4o-mini", "cache_seed": None}

-# Context
+# 1. Context

 shared_context = {
     "lesson_plans": [],
     "lesson_reviews": [],
+    # Will be decremented, resulting in 0 (aka False) when no reviews are left
     "reviews_left": 2,
 }

-# Functions
+# 2. Functions
 def record_plan(lesson_plan: str, context_variables: dict) -> SwarmResult:
     """Record the lesson plan"""
     context_variables["lesson_plans"].append(lesson_plan)

+    # Returning the updated context so the shared context can be updated
     return SwarmResult(context_variables=context_variables)

 def record_review(lesson_review: str, context_variables: dict) -> SwarmResult:
     """After a review has been made, increment the count of reviews""" context_variables["lesson_reviews"].append(lesson_review)
     context_variables["reviews_left"] -= 1

+    # Controlling the flow to the next agent from a tool call
     return SwarmResult(
         agent=teacher if context_variables["reviews_left"] < 0 else lesson_planner,
         context_variables=context_variables
     )

-# 1. Our agents are setup with just a system message and LLM
+# 3. Our agents now have tools to use (functions above)
 planner_message = """You are a classroom lesson planner.
 Given a topic, write a lesson plan for a fourth grade class.
 If you are given revision feedback, update your lesson plan and record it.